limine-bootloader/limine/README.md

 * Unpartitioned media

 ### Minimum system requirements
-While Limine is made with modern, 64-bit, PCs in mind, it supports 32-bit ones as well, starting with PCs with Pentium Pro class CPUs.
+For 32-bit x86 systems, support is only ensured starting with those with Pentium Pro (i686) class CPUs.

+All x86_64 and aarch64 (UEFI) systems are supported.

 ## Binary releases